ZohairAbbas/Python-for-Everyone/README.md

-# Python From Bits 🐍
+# Python for Everyone 🐍
-Welcome to "Python From Bits", a series of Python Workshops organized by IBA Computer Science Society.
+🚀 Welcome to "Python for Everyone"! 🐍✨ <br>

-You'll find all the code files here, which we'll use in our workshop
+Get ready to dive into the world of Python with this dynamic, hands-on Bootcamp designed for enthusiasts of all levels.
+Whether you're a beginner or a coding pro, this is your chance to level up, build amazing projects, and join a community of passionate learners.
+Let’s code, create, and innovate together! 🔥💡

-## What you gonna learn in these workshops?
+## What you gonna learn in this Bootcamp?

 1. Data Types
 2. Variables